moingshaikh/100-days-of-code/log.md

 ### Day 60: 02 March, 2021

 **Today's Progress**: Explored Facebook's AI bot lang - wit.ai for building interactive bots based on NLP and NLU fundamentals.

+### Day 60: 03 March, 2021

+**Today's Progress**: Started an interactive course on Python on Codecademy.
+Learning syntax of the language and performing some hands-on small demos.